redpesk-labs/red-pak/QA/REDPAK.DSG.md

 **MOTIVATION**:

 Structure of filesystem is hierarchical.
-Relying on it for holding hierachy of nodes is natural and allows administative actions to be performed with standard CLI tools.
+Relying on it for holding hierarchy of nodes is natural and allows administrative actions to be performed with standard CLI tools.